codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 - `sourceTypes` - Override which of steps to show, including Accounting, Banking, Commerce, and Business Document.
 - `text` - Override custom text within the UI.
 Accepts markdown.

+The object is applied as the CodatLink component is mounted and it doesn't support reloading.
+Make sure to modify the options before mounting the component.

 ### Non-modal styling

 As default, the component is designed to be presented in a modal.
 However, you can override this with a new `nonModal` options setting.